doytsujin/doytsujin/README.md

 I stay hands-on with the systems I design.
 I prototype, wire up, stress-test, and iterate on real platforms - often moving from whiteboard to running code, from UI interaction to control plane logic, from local experiments to production-grade infrastructure.

 I work across frontend, backend, and infrastructure layers, not as isolated components but as a single system that must behave predictably under load, failure, and change.
-My focus is on making complex systems understandable, operable, and pleasant to evolve—for both humans and machines.
+My focus is on making complex systems understandable, operable, and pleasant to evolve - for both humans and machines.

 I build systems around reliability, security, and isolation by design, using declarative resource models, infrastructure-as-code, and custom controllers to map desired state into observable, governable reality.
 I actively integrate practices from AIOps, MLOps, DevSecOps, and Site Reliability Engineering, ensuring that intelligent systems remain explainable, operable, and safe at scale.